Logahoric Higgs Torsors for a Complex Reductive Group: -stability Condition

 \end{defn}

-The relation between these two definitions is given by the following choice of $\mu$: \begin{prop} Let $E$ be a parahoric $\mathcal{G}_{\boldsymbol\theta}$-torsor that is $R$-stable (resp. $R$-semistable), then there exists a canonical choice of $\mu\in \mathfrak{t}$, depending on the topological type of $E$, such that $E$ is $R_\mu$-stable ($R_\mu$-semistable). \end{prop}
+The relation between these two definitions is given by the following choice of $\mu$: \begin{prop} Let $E$ be a parahoric $\mathcal{G}_{\boldsymbol\theta}$-torsor.
+There exists a canonical choice of $\mu\in \mathfrak{z}$ in the center of $\mathfrak{t}$, depending on the topological type of $E$, such that $E$ is $R$-stable (resp. $R$-semistable) if and only if $E$ is $R_\mu$-stable (resp. $R_\mu$-semistable). \end{prop}

 \begin{proof} Since when $\chi$ is anti-dominant and trivial on the center $\mathfrak{z}$ there is nothing to prove, we only need to find the pairing of $\mu$ with $\chi$ nontrivial in $\mathfrak{z}^*$.
-We find a base of $\mathfrak{z}^*$ and call them $\chi_1,\ldots,\chi_n$.
-By abuse of notation we can also think of them as anti-dominant characters.
+We find a base of $\mathfrak{z}^*$, say given by $\chi_1,\ldots,\chi_n$.
+By abuse of notation we can also think of these elements as anti-dominant characters.